-Figure 5 shows the antenna patterns as a function of the incidence angle for cycle 62.
+Figure 5 and Figure 6 show the antenna patterns as a function of the incidence angle for cycle 63 and cycle 64 respectively.

-The bad shape of the antennas pattern is due to operation in EBM.
+The bad shape of the antennas pattern is due to operation in EBM and ZGM commissioning phase.
 The variations of the satellite attitude around the orbit explains the differences found among the antennas (the same area is viewed by the three antennas at different time).